G4TGJ/FreqGen5351/README.md

 ### Linux Build

+The code only just fits within the 8K flash; with Atmel Studio there is about 40 bytes spare.
+More recent compilers produce larger code that does not fit within the flash so on Linux you may need to find an older version of the compiler.
+So the following instructions are only a guide.

 To build with Linux you will need to install git, the compiler and library.
 For Ubuntu:

     sudo apt install gcc-avr avr-libc git